 - gastrointestinal problems

-Symptoms generally go away once the vitamin B5 deficiency is rectified.
+Symptoms generally go away once you start getting enough vitamin B5.

 People take vitamin B5 supplements and derivatives to help with a range of conditions.
-These include:
+These conditions include:

 - leg cramps